-Many people looking at Unison HomeOwner also check out HELOCs and other traditional options.
+Many people looking at Unison HomeOwner also check out HELOCs and other traditional options to access the equity trapped in their homes.
 Because no two individuals or situations are exactly the same, you need to know your options and make the decision that best fits you and your needs.

-So, what exactly is the difference between a HELOC and Unison HomeOwner co-investment?
+So, what exactly is the difference between a HELOC and a Unison equity sharing agreement?

 As you may know, HELOC stands for home equity line of credit, and it’s a type of capital (debt) you can access by putting up the equity in your home as collateral.
-The most fundamental difference between Unison HomeOwner and a HELOC is that a HELOC is debt, and HomeOwner isn’t.
+The most fundamental difference between Unison HomeOwner and a HELOC is that a HELOC is debt, and an equity sharing agreement isn’t.

 Once a lender issues you a HELOC you can borrow against it at any time.
 You pay interest on what you borrow, and your line of credit terms will determine when you need to repay the balance in full.
-Contrast this with Unison’s HomeOwner, which invests with homeowners and eliminates the need for new mortgages, monthly payments, and interest charges.
+Contrast this with Unison’s equity sharing agreements, which invest with homeowners and eliminates the need for new mortgages, monthly payments, and interest charges.

-Unison HomeOwner will pay you up to $500K or 17.5% of your home’s value as a home co-investment.
+Unison HomeOwner will pay you up to $500K or 15% of your home’s value as a home co-investment.
 This is a one-time payment with no interest.
-Once approved the homeowner receives the payment to use however they like.
+Once approved, the homeowner receives the payment to use however they like.
 After all, it’s their cash.
-Unlike a HELOC, HomeOwner has no monthly payments and no interest.
-In exchange for helping leverage their equity; customers provide Unison with a share in the appreciation of the home when they decide to sell, buy Unison out or 30 years pass.
+Unlike a HELOC, equity sharing agreements have no monthly payments and no interest.
+In exchange for helping leverage their equity, customers provide Unison with a share in the appreciation of the home when they decide to sell, buy Unison out, or 30 years pass.
 Because it’s a home co-investment, both the homeowner and Unison benefit if the home increases in value over the period of the contract, and both share in the loss if the home decreases in value.

 What Are Some Other Alternatives To A HELOC?